hslayers/hslayers-ng/README.md

 ```
 It will generate components/translations/js/translations.js or examples/pilsen_traffic/translations.js files.

-translations.js which contains the strings and also translating functionality is loaded by default like any other angular module from components/translations/js/translations.js in Core module.
+translations.js which contains the strings and also translating functionality is loaded by default like any other angular module from components/translations/js/translations.js in HsCore module.
 To have it use your own generated translations.js file override the path in hslayers.js file:
 ```
 translations: hsl_path + 'examples/pilsen_traffic/translations'
 ```